marko977x/trello/README.md

 * Create an account by entering an email address, username, and password.
 * Once you log in, the dashboard page will appear and you're ready to create your first board.
 * Inside the board, you can create lists of tasks, reorder tasks within a list, move tasks between lists, etc.
 * Each card can contain a description and a checklist.
-Items inside the checklist can be reordered by drag and drop mechanism.
+Items inside the checklist can be reordered by drag and drop.

 <a name="support"></a>
 # Support